GushcloudID/grunt-clear-redis/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+v2.0.1 Updated depedencies to be compatible with current `node v16.18.1` and `npm v9.8.1` versions.

-v0.2.0 Added support for multiple databases. v0.1.0 First useful but limited prototype.
+v0.2.0 Added support for multiple databases.

+v0.1.0 First useful but limited prototype.